Turtel216/micro-panel/README.md

 This microservice provides the core HTTP RESTful API functionality to manage resources in the system.

 **Key Features:**
-- **CRUD operations**: Handles database queries for comic books, users, orders, and more.
+- **CRUD operations**: Handles database queries for products, users, orders, and more.
 - **Routing with middleware**: Includes middlewares for logging, request validation, and error handling.
 - **Authentication & Authorization**: Secured with JWT tokens to manage user sessions and permissions.